zengliaoyuan/nonconvex_FW_code/README.md

 <br />

 runcodeFW: runcode.
-Can be run directly after creating a folder named "Results".
+Can be run directly.
 Figures generated will be saved in "Results"  <br />
 plotFvaltrace: subroutine for plotting in the runcodeFW code <br />
 savefig: subroutine for saving figures in the plotFvaltrace code